General Information about Park Roads

 Generals Highway from Sequoia Park Entrance to Lodgepole

 This main highway is closed occasionally during and after snowstorms for plowing.
-Vehicle-length restrictions are always in place between Foothills Visitor Center and Giant Forest Museum.
+In winter, tire chains are often required.

 Generals Highway from Lodgepole to Grant Grove